ethereum/EIPs/EIPS/eip-draft-whisper.md

 **Bloom Filter** [`3`, `bytes`]

-This packet contains two objects: integer (0x03) followed by a byte array of arbitrary size.
+This packet contains two objects: integer message code (0x03) followed by a byte array of arbitrary size.

 This packet is used by Whisper nodes for sharing their interest in messages with specific topics.